-Power Chords in Drop C tuning
+Power Chords in Drop C Tuning

-The truth is that most guitarists who play in Drop C tend to use power chords a lot, not just because they’re easy to play, but also because of the tight, chunky sound you get out of the bar power chords.
+The truth is that most guitarists who play in Drop C tend to use power chords a lot, not just because they’re easy to play, but also because of the tight, chunky sound you get out of the barre power chords.